About this courseSkip About this course

 - To explain the importance of Total Productive Maintenance and the widely-used metric Overall Equipment Effectiveness.

-- To understand the difference between push- and pull-systems and how implementation of pull systems reduces waste.
+- To understand the difference between push- and pull-systems and how the implementation of pull-systems reduces waste.

 - To apply elements of Lean production including Heijunka, Kanban, Jidoka, and Poka Yoke.

 - To apply the 5S methodology for establishing and sustaining a productive work environment.